 That God resides in everyone is a Hindu belief.
 ‘Tat-Twam-Asi’ (That you are) is a philosophical dictum you find displayed outside the walls of many Hindu temples.
 The belief that God exists in everything, (though it amounts to a contradiction of Krishna’s claim in Gita 9.4) extends to animate and inanimate objects.
 A Hindu invited to receive an award on stage would touch the floor of the stage to his forehead in a pious gesture before climbing it; he or she might put a garland on his new motor car before driving it, or a bicycle before he rides it, prostrate before his teacher, his parents and even before a movie or television actor who is called upon to hand him a monetary award or a certificate.
 The phrase of greeting, Namaste (salutation-to-you), is rather exaggeratedly interpreted to mean ‘I greet the divinity in you’.
 God is supposed to be in every object of His creation.
 This further extends to such sayings as ‘children are Gods’, ‘Teacher is God’, ‘Parents are Gods’ and even “Husband is a woman’s visible God.’
 Asked why Sita was made to touch the feet of her husband Rama every time they came face to face in their jungle sojourn, Late Ramanand Sagar, the producer of the television Magnum Opus Ramayan, proudly told his audience that in his household, all womenfolk touch the feet of the men when they wake up in the morning.
 Sagar won an applause from his audience, which consisted mostly of women.

-Probably men are believed to be Gods because they carry what is believed to be the tool of creation.
+Probably men are believed to be Gods because they carry lingam, believed to be the tool of creation.